-Success tips when doing business in Slovakia?
+Success tips when doing business in Slovakia in 2021?

 - All business appointments must be arranged in advance.
 Walk-ins may be seen unprofessional;